yestyle/whispersystems.org/_posts/2015-11-02-just-signal.md

 </a>

-Today we've started rolling out [Signal for Android](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms), which unites simple private messaing and simple private calling into a single app on Android.
+Today we've started rolling out [Signal for Android](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms), which unites simple private messaging and simple private calling into a single app on Android.
 This is the culmination of our effort to combine TextSecure and RedPhone into one app, which we [began on iPhone](/blog/the-new-signal/) and are now bringing to completion on Android.